-(8) Metal Recycling / Metal Shredding / Auto Crushing
+(8) Metal Recycling / Metal Shredding / Auto Crushing and/or Disassembling b.

-b.
 The Director of Planning and Development Services, or his or her designee, shall consult the North American Industry Classification System ("NAICS") Manual for assistance in reviewing and making use interpretations pursuant to this subsection.